Welcome

 Everything we do is open to the public.
 Please join us!

-- January 28th 6:30pm – 8:30pm – Owl Prowl – Stark Parks/ Sippo Lake Park North – Discover the fascinating world of owls during a guided twilight hike.
+• February 24th 6:30pm – 8:00pm – Owl Prowl – Stark Parks/ Quail Hollow Park – Discover the fascinating world of owls during a guided twilight hike.
 Learn about Ohio’s owl species, their unique adaptations, and the vital role they play in the ecosystem.
 Along the way, we’ll practice our listening skills, learn different owl calls, and maybe catch a glimpse or hoot of an owl in its natural habitat!
 Click here for more information

 ===================================================================